OpenIdentityPlatform/OpenIDM/custom-scripted-connector-bundler/README.md

 This will produce an OSGi-compatible jar in the ./target directory.
 Copy this jar to your OpenICF-compatible project or distribute it for others to use.

+This jar contains all of the Groovy scripts which are executed directly from the jar.
+These may optionally be extracted to the filesystem and run from there with a change to the provisioner JSON file.
+Change:

+        "scriptRoots" : [
+            "jar:file:&{launcher.install.location}/connectors/awesome-connector-1.0.jar!/script/awesome/"
+        ],
+        "classpath" : [
+            "jar:file:&{launcher.install.location}/connectors/awesome-connector-1.0.jar!/script/awesome/"
+        ],

+to:

+        "scriptRoots" : [
+            "file:&{launcher.project.location}/<your_extracted_script_location>/"
+        ],
+        "classpath" : [
+            "file:&{launcher.project.location}/<your_extracted_script_location>/"
+        ],

-This jar contains all of the Groovy scripts as well as an OpenIDM provisioner file.
-These files need to be extracted to the filesystem as they presently cannot be accessed directly from within the jar:
+The OpenIDM provisioner file must be extracted to the filesystem as it presently cannot be detected and used directly from within the jar:

-    jar -xvf <filename>.jar scripts
     jar -xvf <filename>.jar conf/provisioner.openicf-*.json

 ### Sample configuration file